JamenM/gooseproxy/README.md

 # gooseproxy
 a webproxy designed by Jamen Noodles#3743

-How to create your own-
+How to create your own the hard way-

 first step: go to glitch.com or other hosting service, ill be using glitch, create new project, create a "hello-express" app